RyanSyen/ZenAgenda/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details. -->

+ZenAgenda is a productivity tool to organize and plan all your tasks inspired by Google Calendar.
+ZenAgenda originates from the word 'Zen' which signifies tranquility and 'Agenda' emphasizing both peace of mind with efficient scheduling.
+ZenAgenda with its minimalistic and intuitive interface, empowers users to efficiently manage their time and tasks.
+Whether scheduling meetings, planning events, or setting reminders, ZenAgenda provides a tranquil oasis where users can achieve balance and order in their daily lives, allowing them to focus on what truly matters most.